aprs434/aprs434.github.io/README.md

 The amateur radio service forms a sole exception to this, as its 70&nbsp;cm UHF band happens to [overlap](https://hamwaves.com/lpd433/en/index.html#lpd433-channels) the [ITU&nbsp;Region&nbsp;1](https://en.wikipedia.org/wiki/ITU_Region) 434&nbsp;MHz ISM&nbsp;band as a primary service.
 Moreover, ham radio is not restricted to a 20&nbsp;dBm (=&nbsp;100&nbsp;mW) power level, nor any 1% duty cycle limits on this band.

+**The modulation gain of LoRa over FSK is about 10&nbsp;dB** in the link budget.
+By consequence, a 10&nbsp;W AFSK packet link could be replaced with a 1&nbsp;W LoRa link.

 As a general rule, secondary users should always check whether a frequency is in use by a primary user before transmitting on air.
 However, LoRa has no carrier sensing capability.
 Therefore, secondary ISM band users lack the ability to check whether an amateur radio operator is using the 434&nbsp;MHz band as a primary user.